Want to give your Spanish students a shortcut to fluency?

 Plain and simple, short stories are shorter.
 This means many of them can be easily digested by students during class time.
-Stories can read together as a class, individually or in groups.
-Any way you go, you’ll have ample time to finish a quick read-through and get into activities and class discussion afterwards.
+Stories can be read together as a class, individually or in groups.
+Any way you go, you’ll have ample time to finish a quick read-through and get into activities and class discussion afterward.

 They make manageable homework assignments